engineyard/ey-docs/pages/customize-trinidad.md

 <h3 id="topicB">The add_jruby_option helper function</h3>

-Add\_jruby\_option is a helper function for adding JRUBY_OPTS environment variables.
+Add\_jruby\_option is a helper function for adding options to the JRUBY_OPTS environment variable.

 For example, to enable thread pooling, add this to the env.custom file: